Love the Way You Lie: Reception

 Reviewers discussed the acting.
 Peter Gicas of E!
 News noted that Fox and Monaghan portray "combustible behavior the tune is hellbent on describing."
 The New York Posts Jarett Wieselman wrote that they play their roles perfectly and help make the video powerful.
 Entertainment Weeklys Whitney Pastorek found the violent acting sexually appealing, while Willa Paskin of New York magazine wrote that the cast's appeal "hypnotize[s]" viewers.
 Paskin noted the use of sepia toning in the burning-house scenes.
 Matthew Wilkening of AOL Radio commented that the video leaves viewers to decide "if it's a good thing or a bad thing that the pair always end up reconciling."
 Mikey Fresh of Vibe commented that Fox's natural reaction when Monaghan pierces the wall and almost hits her is an "incredible act of vulnerability".
 L Magazines Benjamin Sutton likened the scene in which the characters burn to the Marvel Comics character Chris Bradley, whom Monaghan portrays in the 2009 action film X-Men Origins: Wolverine.
-As of September 2025, the video is one of YouTube's 50 most viewed videos as well as its most viewed rap song, with more than 3 billion views.
+As of September 2025, the video is one of YouTube's 50 most viewed videos.